Who’s who: WCC, CTBI, CTE, EIN etc for beginners

 There are many different denominations in Britain.
 The larger denominations usually have paid officers who specialise in different jobs.
 Responsibility for environment issues is often just one of several other jobs that that have to be done by an officer who has responsibility for “Church and Society” or for “International Issues”.
 Most Denominations also have a property department which has a big influence.

-By 2003, Each Diocese In the Church of England had a Diocesan Environment Officer .
+By 2003, Each Diocese In the Church of England had a Diocesan Environment Officer.
 (Sometimes referred to as DEO).
 This is sometimes an an unpaid post and the person doing it may be a clergy-person and or a lay-person with a strong interest in the environment.
 Their job, in part, is when asked, to advise their Bishop on environmental matters.
 In 2013 contact David Shreeve.
-There is a list of Environmental Officers in 2013 (and email addresses) so you can find your DEO.
+There is a map of Dioceses and below it (remember to scroll down) a list of Environmental Officers with their email addresses so you can find your DEO.
 They may welcome support.

 In some mainland European Countries there are Church Environment Officers whose sole responsibility it is to deal with environmental issues.
 In 2000 this was not not the case in the UK, but by 2007 most UK churches now had such a national officer, doing this job at least part-time..